 Make time for cuddle time.
 Physical touch is important even if it is just holding hands or cuddling on the couch for a few minutes.

-If you are still struggling in your relationship after trying these techniques, a therapist may be able to help.
+If you are still struggling in due to relationship changes after motherhood even after trying these techniques, a therapist may be able to help.